joakim/entofu/README.md

 The code points are converted back and forth by [bitwise operations](./assets/bitwise-noncharacters.png), yielding the sequence above.

 (These substitutes are still unassigned code points used to represent binary data, in this case 15-18 consecutive `1` bits.
-Entofu does not assign any meaning, they're merly stand-ins for noncharacters by necessity, as the upper planes include the Special-purpose and Private Use Area planes that may not be used.)
+Entofu does not assign any meaning, they're merely stand-ins for noncharacters by necessity, as the upper planes include the Special-purpose and Private Use Area planes that may not be used.)

 ## Rarely Asked Questions